 National broadband strategy and policy

 The Finnish Government opts for a competition-driven, fibre-based network roll-out, with a special focus on and assistance for underserved areas (via public funds).
 Especially with regard to the latter, Finnish authorities advise local municipalities on how to set up entities dedicated to deploying NGA, e.g. by joint venture of multiple municipalities or in partnership with private operators.
 In terms of investments, funding is expected to come from state and municipalities.
 Towards the Internet of Things Broadband Implementation plan was published in June 2016.
-A National Broadband Strategy is being prepared, under the leadership of the Ministry of Transport and Communications, setting targets and implementation measures for 2025 and 2030.
+A Digital infrastructure strategy was published in October 2018.

 - The Ministry of Transport and Communications (Liikenne-ja viestintäministeriö) is responsible for communications and broadband policy, including legislation, guidance and supervision of the administrative sector.

 - The Finnish Communications Regulatory Authority (Viestintävirasto, FICORA) is responsible for the implementation of the legislation and state aid scheme to fibre network construction as well as monitoring of the communications markets and publicly subsidized broadband projects.

 - The Ministry of Agriculture and Forestry is the managing authority for the rural development programme of Mainland Finland and is responsible for broadband projects funded from the rural development programme.

 - The Agency for Rural Affairs is responsible for the implementation and monitoring of broadband projects funded by the rural development programme.

 - Regional councils, the Centre for Economic Development, Transport and the Environment and municipalities are also involved in the implementation of publicly subsidised broadband projects.